WWE ‘SmackDown’ Review And Results, Two Title Matches Booked For ‘Extreme Rules’ And Kane Returns

 Initially, this was going to be a title match with Jeff Hardy defending the WWE United States Championship against Shinsuke Nakamura, but as Bleacher Report documented, Nakamura is out with an injury because he was reportedly bit by a police dog in an arena in Bakersfield, California.
 The timing couldn’t be worse for Nakamura since this was probably going to be the contest to put him back on top after losing four title opportunities in a row to AJ Styles.
 Hopefully, “The Artist” will recover soon and return to in-ring action.

 Jeff Hardy is keeping his character fresh by donning new makeup and a slightly new persona, but the fact that he is drastically slowing down in the ring can’t be ignored.
-He has performed with reckless abandon throughout the years and it’s starting to show.
+He has performed with reckless abandon throughout the years and its starting to show.
 But nonetheless, the talented wrestler is still able to tell a great in-ring story.

 His ???? are open and so is the challenge… #USChampion @JEFFHARDYBRAND issues a #USOpenChallenge NEXT! #SDLive #USTitle pic.twitter.com/4qLAAG90tv